Socialist Australia

 Australian Socialism pre-dates Marx and Engels.
 While it experienced a long dormant period, reports of its death have been highly exaggerated.

 The word socialism is based on “society”, the idea that society as a whole is more important than individual profits and wealth.
-Indeed, Australian socialism was so ahead of its time in the 1800’s that Henry George, (U.S. socialist) spent time in Australia learning from Irish Australians about early socialism.
+Indeed, Australian socialism was so ahead of its time in the 1800s that Henry George, (U.S. socialist) spent time in Australia learning from Irish Australians about early socialism.

-Is Australia a Socialist Democracy
+Is Australia Socialist Country

+Socialism is generally more popular in Australia than in the United States.
+Australia even saw a communist (Fred Paterson) elected to the Queensland Parliament in 1944.
 There are also differences in what Australians and Americans like and don’t like about socialism.
 Australians for example are more likely to support public ownership of important national assets.

 Prime Minister Gough Whitlam (1972-75) was widely seen as a social democrat.

+The term ‘Socialism’ is again being used more often in political debate.
+Many candidates are no longer afraid to describe themselves as socialists.
+This coincides with generational change.
 Stoking fears of the communist ‘bogey man’ and red baiting have become an outdated strategy for right wing critics in the major parties.
 This is happening as young Australians perceive the villain of our times is not the ghost of the Soviet Union, but the global climate crisis.

 Australian Socialism